f-squirrel/f-squirrel.github.io/_posts/2023-03-16-usage-of-shared-ptr.md

 This solution comes with several important caveats.

 - The values of configuration can be changed between calls to getters.
 If it is critical, need to extend the solution with an additional mutex for the whole `InnerConfig` object.
 - The methods `std::atomic_store` and `std::atomic_load` are not guaranteed to be lock-free.
 It can be verified in runtime via `std::atomic_is_lock_free`.
 For example, on my platform, it returns `false`.
 If the performance is critical, you need to do benchmarks and decide if the standard implementation is good enough.
+For more information, please refer to [cppreference.com](https://en.cppreference.com/w/cpp/memory/shared_ptr/atomic).
 - Once a shared pointer is passed to one of the atomic functions, it cannot be accessed non-atomically.
-- The usage of `std::atomic_*` is deprecated in C++ 20 and replaced with `std::atomic<std::shared_ptr>`.
+- The usage of `std::atomic_*` is deprecated in C++ 20 and replaced with [`std::atomic<std::shared_ptr>`](https://en.cppreference.com/w/cpp/memory/shared_ptr/atomic2) with the same caveats.

 The complete source code is available in the Github [repository](https://github.com/f-squirrel/shared_config).